KKaiyuan/sleepEarly7z.github.io/index.md

 ![hw9_model1](assets/image/hw9_model1.png)

 As you can see, decision tree and random forest models have the best scores.
-However, if the training socre is much higher than the validation score, it means that the model is overfitting.
+However, if the training score is much higher than the validation score, it means that the model is overfitting.

 - Overfitting: The model is too complex and is learning noise from the training data.
 It will not generalize well to new data.